-Life isn’t full of blacks and whites.
+(Contradicting proverbs) Life isn’t full of blacks and whites.
 In fact, much of our existence is in the perpetual grays.
 Now, that makes our lives a little more difficult.
 If everything was black and white, our choices would be easy and we could define our decisions with more ease.
 But the sooner we realize that not all choices are defined for us, the sooner we grow up.
 Making choices becomes more difficult in the grass and we often use age-old proverbs to justify our decisions and actions.
 But this is a dangerous territory as well because many of the proverbs were born of specific circumstances and may not be applicable to our situation.

 1. The early bird gets the worm.
 The second mouse gets the cheese

+This is the first entry in our list of contradicting proverbs.
 Does one start preparing precociously as the first proverb states?
 Or is it better to wait and watch and make calculated decisions as the second proverb recommends?
 The first proverb highlights the virtues of being quick, spontaneous and impatient to succeed.
 But the second proverb directly contradicts it by recommending patience, calmness, and reflection.
 The second proverb warns against the very values that the first proverb celebrates.
 Both proverbs hold the complete truth in their respective circumstances.
 Based on whether the active competitiveness of the first or the passive reflectiveness of the second appeals to you: it determines your course of action.

 2. The higher you climb, the harder you fall.
 The sky is the limit

-Do you remain greedy for success and always aim for better than your current circumstances in accordance to the second proverb?
+Do you remain greedy for success and always aim for better than your current circumstances in accordance with the second proverb?
 Or, Should you be wary of the greed for power and be content in knowing that hunger to climb to power brings with it a side of doom?
-The first proverb may coax you to give up your greedy aspirations by showing you the terrible realities that come with materialistic fame.
+The first proverb out of these contradicting proverbs may coax you to give up your greedy aspirations by showing you the terrible realities that come with materialistic fame.
 While the second one would show you the world of possibilities and urge you to shoot for them.
 Depending on whether you are swayed by the realistic fears of the former or the limitless possibilities of the latter: it determines the direction of your life.

-3. The pen is Mightier than the sword.
-Actions speak louder than words
+3. The Pen is Mightier than the sword.
+Actions speak louder than words.

 4. All good things come to him who waits.
 A stitch in time saves nine